LucDoh/CASAFFI/README.md

 # Cell Analysis & Segmentation Framework for Fluorescent Images

 CASAFFI is a cell segmentation and analysis code written in Matlab to infer electrical activity of cells using BeRST, a voltage-sensitive dye.

-Increases in voltage in cells are reflected by an increase in fluorescence in BeRST, F, and can be directly captured by the linear relationship with (Delta F/ F).
+Increases in voltage in cells are reflected by a linear increase in fluorescence in BeRST, so (Delta F/ F).
 This means we can use take stacks of fluorescent images with a microscope at high framerate and resolution, process these images, and see neurons fire.

 Delta F/F traces are constructed from a TIF stack of fluorescent images and after several steps, we infer and visualize the electrical activity from the cells.
-We can then use a rule-based method when working with neurons to label spikes, AKA neuronal firing.
+We can then use a rule-based method (e.g. z-score > 1.5) to label spikes when looking at neurons, AKA neuronal firing.

 Steps: